 »What is a faun?« asks the llama.

-»I think, a faun is some kind of bird«, Gerald, the butler says.
+»I think, a faun is some kind of bird«, Gilbert, the butler says.

 »Sorry, father«, says Claude Sideburns, the man who is not called Burnside and not a professor for archaelogy, »I think you are mistaking the word faun with the old Klingon word Pfau.
 A Pfau is one of those impressive and most colourful birds we call peafowl or peacock in our language.
 I might not be much of a scholar, but I think a faun - or Latin Faunus - is a half-human and half-goat mythological creature appearing in Greek and Roman mythology.
 Originally fauns of Roman mythology were ghosts - or genii - of rustic places, lesser versions of their chief, the god Faunus.
 Before their conflation with Greek satyrs, they and Faunus were represented as naked men.
 Later fauns became copies of the satyrs of Greek mythology, who themselves were originally shown as part-horse rather than part-deer.«